-Because a dynamic site pulls together a bunch of page bits to make a whole page, you can store your content (and other parts of your site) in a database.
+Because a dynamic site pulls together a bunch of page bits to make a whole page, you can store your content and other parts of your site in a database.

 Easier content updates

-However, in most cases any up-front savings you may achieve from a static website will be wiped out multiple times over by the additional time you’ll need for future updates and revisions.
+However, for the vast majority of website projects where you are going to update content frequently, dynamic sites pay off in the end.
+This is because any initial savings you may achieve from a static website will not offset the additional time and effort you’ll need for future site updates and revisions.

 Want to build a dynamic website?
 Contact Rocket Media.